The problem with starting from scratch

 create_qmd()

-Scaffolds a new Quarto document from a reproducible template, including a sample dataset, UW-Madison branded assets, optional YAML pre-population, and an optional post-render hook that automatically extracts the R code from the rendered document into a companion .R file.
+Scaffolds a new Quarto document from a reproducible template with optional sample data, custom styling, YAML pre-population, and a post-render hook that automatically extracts R code from the rendered document into a companion .R file.

 Second, it helps reduce code drift.
 In a literate programming workflow, the .qmd document can serve as the source of truth: prose, code, results, and interpretation live together.
 The post-render hook derives the standalone .R script from the document automatically, so you do not have to maintain a separate script by hand.
 This pattern is discussed in more detail in the post From the Notebook to the Cluster.
 Part 1: Start with the Document.